lzufalcon/desktop-icons-ng-zh-cn/README.md

 ## Launching the Desktop Icons application stand-alone

-It is possible to launch the desktop icons application in stand-alone mode to do debugging and testing, but, of course, it will behave as a classic Gtk program: there will be a window with its titlebar, and the background won't be transparent (it could be, but since the idea is to do debug, it is better this way).
+It is possible to launch the desktop icons application in stand-alone mode for debugging and testing, but, of course, it will behave as a classic Gtk program: there will be a window with its titlebar, and the background won't be transparent (it could be, but since the idea is to do debug, it is better this way).
 To do so, just launch './ding.js' from the repository directory.
 If it can't